rhdtownsend/gyre/doc/source/ref-guide/output-files.rst

 Output Files
 ************

-The output files produced by GYRE fall into two categories. *Summary files* gather together information about all modes found during a GYRE run -- for instance, eigenfrequencies, radial orders, etc. *Detail files*, by contrast, gather together information about a single mode -- for instance, eigenfunctions, rotation kernel, etc. For both categories, the file format on disk can be either text-based or HDF-based.
+The output files written by GYRE fall into two categories. *Summary files* gather together information about all modes found during a GYRE run -- for instance, eigenfrequencies, radial orders, etc. *Detail files*, by contrast, gather together information about a single mode -- for instance, eigenfunctions, differential inertias, etc. For both categories, the file can be written in either HDF (HDF5-based) or TXT (TXT-based) format.

 .. toctree::
    :maxdepth: 2